manolo/gwt-exporter/README.md

+# Notice: Consider J2CL #

+On Nov 22 2018, Google has released J2CL, a new Java to JavaScript transpiler.
+You should check it out at http://j2cl.io/

 # What is gwt-exporter? #
 The project is a GWT module which contains a generator capable of taking GWT classes and exporting them as ordinary Javascript APIs callable from hand-written Javascript, without having to deal with JSNI, and suitable for use in mashups.